Mobile-Telematics/TelematicsApp-iOS/README.md

 ## Feed Tags
 Depending on your product use cases, you can also use our Tags feature.
 You can learn more about it here: https://docs.telematicssdk.com/docs/tags
 We also offer you a convenient interface for switching certain tags for each trip.
-If you specify in the configuration file `true` for `showTrackTagCustomButton` key, the Feed screen will allow to quickly switch between tags for each trip.
+Feed screen will allow to quickly switch between tags for each trip.
->NOTE!
-Keys `showTrackTagCustomButton` and `showTrackSignatureCustomButton` must be used separately!

 The Telematics SDK allows users to add specific unique`tags` to any ride for ease of use.
 For example, by adding tag options to any trip, you will be able to mark specific trips for Business/Personal or other options: